DaiShengwen/ai_meditation/README.md

 # AI_meditation
-A AI-based meditation app built with Flutter and Python FastAPI
+An AI-based meditation app built with Flutter and Python FastAPI